mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design.md

-# Week 7 - Data Model Design & Design application
+# Week 7 - Data Model Design & Application Design

 Again, thank you for taking the time to read this week's update.
 As you can see in the following table, I have a couple of activities planned that I will do in order to get my desired result: Data Model Design & Application Design.